liferay/liferay-docs/discover/analytics-cloud/articles/04-analyzing-touchpoints/00-analytics-intro.markdown

 ## Finding Asset Data [](id=finding-asset-data)

-To view the list of Assets with summary data:

 1. Find the Touchpoints section of the menu.

-2. Click *Assets*.
+2. Click *Assets* to view a list of Assets with summary data.

 3. Choose which Asset type you want to view: Blogs, Documents and Media, Forms, or Web content.

 Order Assets in ascending or descending order based on any one of the Asset's metrics.
 The specific metrics differ between Assets.
 See each Asset's documentation for more information.
-In addition, calculate the metrics over a selected time period.
+In addition, calculate the metrics over a selected time period by selecting one of the following values from the period

-The following values are supported:
+menu:

 - Last 24 hours
 - Yesterday